-The North Dakota Anti-Corruption Amendment seeks to increase transparency, reform lobbying and conflicts of interest rules, and create an ethics commission.
+Article XIV in the state Constitution, formerly known as Measure 1 or the North Dakota Anti-Corruption Amendment, increases transparency, reforms lobbying and conflicts of interest rules, and creates an ethics commission.

 - Bans foreign money from elections: Prohibits campaign contributions and election spending by foreign corporations, foreign countries, and foreign nationals.